statycc/ifspec/README.md

 * This means a benchmark may contain multiple files.
 * Certain files are be duplicated between secure/insecure benchmark variants.
-* The four Deep* benchmarks account for >90% of the lines of code
+* The four Deep* benchmarks account for >90% of the lines of code.
 * The remaining 228 benchmarks are < 200 LOC.

 Statistics calculated with [cloc](https://github.com/AlDanial/cloc).